 How do we know they are not related?
-While the Manx gene for taillessness is dominant, the Japanese Bobtail gene, for example, is recessive.
+While the Manx gene for taillessness is dominant, the Japanese Bobtail gene (and most likely the Pixiebob gene), for example, is recessive.
 That means that while the Manx shares a common trait of taillessness with these other breeds, their taillessness is caused by different genes.
+The

-The Manx gene might be similar to the tail-suppression gene in the American Bobtail and the Pixie-bob.
+The Manx gene might be similar to the tail-suppression gene in the American Bobtail.
 We just don’t know enough about it yet.

 What is not true about the history of the Manx cat?

 Folktales and stories about the Manx’s origin have arisen in the absence of fact.